Last updated: July 4th, 2025

 You’ll need to replace x.x.x.x

-the machine’s actual IP address.
+with the machine’s actual IP address.

 /var/unbound/etc/rpz-block.zone

-$ORIGIN rpz.home.arpa.
+:$ORIGIN rpz.home.arpa.

 $INCLUDE /var/unbound/etc/blocklist